JacksonUptain/exp.corv/README.md

 # exp.corv
-This is my experiment of A-frame 3d modles and such.
+This is my experiment of A-frame 3d models and such